<img src="https://secure.leadforensics.com/51024.png" style="display:none;">

 The most significant long-term value is achieved when you reach full Business-as-Usual (BAU) maturity with the DPC managing 80-90% of your IT operations.
 This is when everything that happens in your environment triggers an action that maintains or improves your state.

-How do I choose a DPC as an early adopter?
+How do I choose a DPC?

 There is no doubt that a DPC offers tremendous benefits for early adopters in the correct scenarios.
 Given the diversity of available tools, identify the use cases you would like to start piloting a Digital Platform Conductor for, e.g., Digital Workplace management or cloud migration.
 The ideal scenario requires you to have a cohesive view across your IT infrastructure/estate.

-Choose a tool that offers the IT management capabilities required for that use case as part of the DPC platform, or that can be purchased from the vendor.
+Choose a tool that offers the IT management capabilities required for that use case as part of the DPC platform or that can be purchased from the vendor.
 Also, pick a solution that gives you complete flexibility and has the biggest promise of protecting your IT investments.
 In other words, look at their integrations, partnerships, and product roadmaps.